• Skip to primary navigation

 What is risk diversification?

-This is simply a strategy in which investors use to manage risks.
+This is simply a strategy which investors use to manage risks.
 Basically, it involves spreading your money (investment) across several assets and in different industries.
 They do this in the hope that if any industry experiences a disruption, then others would prosper and ease the losses.
 Therefore, we can safely conclude it to be a case of do not place all your eggs in one basket.

 Currently, risk diversification is practised by investors around the world and is generally accepted as a very wise thing to do.
 Since all investments carry some degree of risk, the least you can do is spread it because it cannot be avoided completely.
 Therefore, risk diversification helps you prevent overexposing yourself on the market.
 Also, risk diversification doesn’t simply mean you spreading your investment across several assets.
 To adequately execute it, you can spread across different companies, industries, specific products and sectors.